bet4a/d3wiki/Selections.md

 <a name="empty" href="Selections#wiki-empty">#</a> selection.<b>empty</b>()

-Returns true if the current selection is empty; a selection is empty if it contains no non-null elements.
+Returns true if the current selection is empty; a selection is empty if it contains no elements or only null elements.

 <a name="node" href="Selections#wiki-node">#</a> selection.<b>node</b>()